 Welcome to Reformed Rakes.
 We’re a historical romance podcast steeped in depravity.
 Tune in if you’re a gun slinger, kissable spinster, or a second son with a chip on his shoulder.

-We update every other Tuesday.
+We update the second or third Tuesday every month.
 Subscribe on Apple Podcasts, Stitcher, Amazon Music, or Spotify.

 Recent Episode